 Until Massachusetts adopts such a law, however, our standard of modified comparative negligence will determine who’s responsible in lane-splitting accidents.
 It’s not an easy fact to determine, so speaking to an experienced Burlington motorcycle crash attorney as soon as possible is advisable.

 Accidents involving motorcycles are much more likely to result in catastrophic injuries.
 Because of this, injury victims should seek assistance.
-The lawyers at DiBella Law Offices, P.C., have many years of experience in pursuing much-needed financial compensation for motorcycle accident victims.
+The lawyers at DiBella Law Offices, P.C., have many years of experience in pursuing much-needed financial compensation for Boston motorcycle accident victims.
 Contact our office today at (781) 705-7087 for a free consultation.